As a mother, you may be on the fence about getting a reverse mortgage because you are uncertain about how it could affect your children.

 Of course, if your children live in your home with you, it’s important for them to understand that the loan will become due if you pass away or move, and they will be impacted by the loan balance coming due.

-If you’re a homeowner, age 62 or older, looking for more information on how to talk with your family about your decision to get a reverse mortgage or how it could impact them, please contact a Finance of America Reverse mortgage professional.
+If you’re a homeowner, age 62 or older, looking for more information on how to talk with your family about your decision to get a reverse mortgage or how it could impact them, please contact a Finance of America Reverse mortgage specialist.